 Between selecting a CMA testing window, choosing which exam part to take first, and scheduling your testing appointment, locking in your CMA exam date can be stressful.
 Let us walk you through the process of choosing a testing window, registering for your chosen window, and booking your CMA exam testing appointment.

 First, here’s a look at the three testing windows and their registration deadlines:

 Setting your CMA exam date is a two-step process.
-First, you have to register for the window you want to sit for your exam and choose the type of exam you want to take (in person or remote), as well as paying the relevant CMA exam fees.
+First, you have to register for the window you want to sit for your exam in and pay the relevant CMA exam fees.
 After you’ve registered, you can schedule an appointment for a specific day with the testing provider, Prometric.